 The European Union and the Council of Europe both have the ambition to fight against discrimination.
 They have created quite a comprehensive set of rules, in particular thanks to their respective courts, the Court of Justice of the EU (ECJ) and the European Court of Human Rights (ECHR), and through primary law (e.g. founding treaties), secondary law (e.g. instructions) and European policies; moreover, Member States are parties of the European Convention of Human Rights (ECHR), which includes 47 Contracting States (including EU28).
 During the first period, equal treatment was more about making conditions for the smooth functioning of the common market and mainly concerned with equal pay for men and women.
 Emphasis on equal treatment and discrimination issues beyond narrow gender and ethnicity has been made since the 1990s principally, since the Treaty of Amsterdam in 1997, in which Article 13 states that the Council may take the necessary measures to combat discrimination based on gender, racial or ethnic origin, religion or belief, disability, age or sexual orientation.
-The two most important Directives at this respect are actually born from Article 13 of the same Treaty: Racial Equality Directive 2000/43/EC and the Framework Employment Directive 2000/78/EC.
+The two most important Directive 2000/43/EC and the Framework Employment Directive 2000/78/EC.